The United Kingdom has long been a global leader in higher education — blending centuries-old…

 Hidden Costs of Studying Abroad in 2025 – What Students Forget to Budget For

 When students plan their dream of studying abroad, they often focus on tuition fees and rent.
 But in 2025, hidden expenses are catching many first-year international students off guard — from mandatory health insurance add-ons to seasonal clothing that can burn a hole in your wallet.
+According to international student budgeting data from Numbeo’s cost of living database, these overlooked costs vary significantly by country.

 In this guide, we break down 10 often-overlooked costs, explain how to budget for them, and share pro tips from students who’ve been there.